MohamadMansouri/funcDiffEval/machoke/README.md

-CFG-based fuzzy hash for malware classification by [CERT-Conix](http://blog.conixsecurity.fr/machoke-hashing/). machoke was orginally authored by ancelot Bogard.
+CFG-based fuzzy hash for malware classification by [CERT-Conix](http://blog.conixsecurity.fr/machoke-hashing/). machoke was authored by ancelot Bogard.

 ## What does this folder contatin?